Coronavirus (COVID-19) Information

-As of new public health orders announced on November 19, 2020, masks are now mandatory in indoor public spaces.
+As per public health orders, masks are mandatory in indoor public spaces.

-The current health order prohibiting gatherings of any size with anyone other than your household or core bubble, has been extended from November 23 to December 7.
+The current health order prohibiting gatherings of any size with anyone other than your household or core bubble has been extended to February 5, 2021 at midnight.

-The City's suspension of all indoor fitness classes, aquafit and any other indoor group physical activity remains in effect until further notice.
+The City's suspension of indoor group physical activities remains in effect until further notice.